Vanaraj10/SmartList-Repo/README.md

 ### System
 - `GET /` - Health check endpoint
 - `GET /keep-alive` - Keep-alive endpoint (prevents server sleeping)
+- `POST /admin/cleanup` - Manual database cleanup (removes lists older than 5 days)

 ## 🎨 Features in Detail

+### Auto-Cleanup System
+The backend automatically deletes lists older than 5 days every day at 2:00 AM to maintain database efficiency.
+This includes:
+- Automatic deletion of expired lists and their associated entries
+- Daily scheduled cleanup at 2:00 AM
+- Manual cleanup endpoint for administrative purposes
+- Comprehensive logging of cleanup operations

 ### Keep-Alive System
 The backend includes an automatic keep-alive system that pings the server every 14 minutes to prevent it from sleeping on platforms like Heroku or Render.